aalolexx/genetic_algo_metaheuristik_fu_berlin/readme.md

 Key features:

 Initialization:
-_initialisiere(self)_ enerates an initial population of possible evacuation plans based on input data (RAs, PRs, edges).
+_initialisiere(self)_ enerates an initial population of possible evacuation plans based on input data (RAs, RPs, edges).

 Iteration (iteriere):
 _iteriere(self)_ creates new generations through crossovers, mutations, elite preservation, and solution repair.

 Evaluation:
 _bewerte_loesung(self)_ returns the loss value for the best solution of that iteration.
-Todo realize in code
+The loss function in this implementation is a combination of weighted street overflow, RP overflow and time of the evacuation.

 Final Output:
 _speichere_zwischenergebnis(self)_ returns the best evolved solution in the required output format given in [.../example_mh_beispiel/evacuation_result.json](./data/output/example_mh_beispiel/evacuation_result.json).
-todo: realize in code

 It builds on a base Metaheuristik class and uses utilities for solution creation, mutation, crossover, and repair.